Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol

 and $\matrix{L}$ is the graph Laplacian matrix associated with $\matrix{W}$.
 Using the fact that $\max \{ f(x) \} = -\min\{ -f(x)\}$, the dissimilarity loss can likewise be expressed in terms of a summation over graph edges:

 where

 and $\matrix{B}$ is the graph Laplacian matrix associated with the corresponding weight matrix $\matrix{W}_p$.
 Note that the weight matrix of \cref{eq:csa-wp} constitutes an $\epsilon$-distance margin rule for graph embedding.
-The partial similarity and dissimilarity losses can thus be expressed using graph Laplacian matrices encoding the within-class and between-class relations.
+The partial similarity and dissimilarity losses can thus be expressed with graph Laplacian matrices which encode the within-class and between-class relations.
 Combining Eqs. (\ref{eq:csa-loss-s}) and (\ref{eq:csa-loss-d}), we see that the contrastive semantic alignment loss of CCSA is equivalent to:

-which is equivalent to the \textit{trace difference problem} in Eq. (\ref{Eq:TraceDifferenceDAGE}) used in the DAGE framework.
+which constitutes the \textit{trace difference problem} in Eq. (\ref{Eq:TraceDifferenceDAGE}) from Graph Embedding.
 While CCSA employs a value of $\lambda = 1$, one can also determine an optimised value for $\lambda$.